Want an ice-breaker? Need a way to liven things up very quickly? Want to get the entire class engaged? Try these uses of classroom polling:

 II) Team collaboration

 Ask students to organize themselves into teams (3-4 students each).
 Teams remain the same throughout the semester and work together outside of class on homework.
 In lecture, ask students to sit with their team members.
 The instructor asks a question and directs teams to discuss the item.
-A poll is taken with all teams cast one vote each to the question, results are displayed and each team presents their view, which is then opened up to class discussion.
-Optional: Ask all students to vote on an element of a team’s case, “Which portion of Team A’s position is least likely to….”
+A poll is taken and all teams cast one vote each to the question, results are displayed and each team presents their view, which is then opened up to class discussion.

 III) Increase student awareness of their own comprehension